-Block, Blockchain and Distributed Ledger Technology
+Block, Blockchain and Distributed Ledger TechnologyiFour Team - 20 Feb 2019

 What is a ledger?

-In layman’s term, ledger is a set of records that helps keep track of all business financial activities in an Organization.
+In layman’s term, the ledger is a set of records that helps keep track of all business financial activities in an Organization.
 In other words, Ledger is a database where confirmed and validated transactions are recorded.

 What is Distributed Ledger Technology?

+Distributed ledger, as defined by Blockchain consulting companies, is a technology where a database is stored across nodes.
+The node can be a website, regions, or participants.
+A distributed ledger is decentralized unlike a centralized database in most of the companies use today.
+The removal of intermediaries is the most appealing and exciting part of distributed ledger technology.
 DLT is based on Peer to Peer (P2P) network concept.
 (Bank, 2017) defines DLT as a new and fast-evolving approach to recording and sharing data across multiple data stores (ledgers).
 Each data store is termed as Ledger.
 Each ledger has the exact same data records and is collectively maintained and controlled by a distributed network of computer servers known as nodes.
 In layman’s language, DLT is nothing but a distributed database with some properties.

 What is Blockchain?